DeepRank/deeprank/README.md

 These module allows to :

+   * compute some features such as electrostatic interactions and van der Waals interaction

    * assemble data from different sources (PDB,PSSM,Scores,....) in a comprehensible data base where each conformation has its own folder.
 In each folder are stored the conformation, features and targets.

-   * Map several features to a grid.
+   * Map the features to a grid.
 The type of features as well as the grid parameters can be freely chosen.
-New features can be mapped without havng to recompute old ones.
+New features can be mapped without having to recompute old ones.

    * Use a 3d or 2d CNN to predict possible targets (binary class, haddock-score ...) from the data set